Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Details on tuning

-\paragraph{Bayesian tuning} Bayesian tuning also starts with a weighted least-squares-type cost function and the construction of a surrogate model that replaces the event generator.
-Then, a Markov-Chain Monte Carlo method is used to sample points from the posterior distribution to find the best set of parameters, including uncertainties and their correlations.
-The posterior distribution can be used to determine the optimal parameters and study their uncertainties of the parameters and their correlations.
+\paragraph{Bayesian tuning} Bayesian tuning also starts with a weighted least-squares-type cost function, and the construction of a surrogate model to replace the event generator.
+A Markov-Chain Monte-Carlo is then used to sample points from the posterior distribution to obtain the best set of parameters, including uncertainties and their correlations.
+The posterior distribution can be used to obtain the best set of parameters and to study the uncertainties of the parameters and their correlations.
 The effectiveness of the Bayesian tuning approach was demonstrated using collider data from LEP experiments~\cite{LaCagnina:2023yvi,Schulz:2020ebm}.

-A crucial initial step in achieving global tuning to both particle and astroparticle data is to establish the feasibility of tuning to air shower data.
-To explore this, a study was conducted using the event generator \pythia{}~8 and the air shower simulation framework \corsika~8.
-Mock air shower data were generated using the default \pythia{}~8 settings and were then used in Bayesian tuning to determine if these default values could be recovered.
-In a first scenario, the number of muons produced in the shower, $\nmu$, was chosen as the tuning observable, and the strong coupling constant, $\alpha_s$, was chosen as the tuning parameter.
-In a second scenario, both $\nmu$ and the depth of the shower maximum, $\xmax$, were used as observables, and two parameters related to Lund string fragmentation (and thus hadron multiplicity) were tuned.
+An essential first step towards global tuning to particle and astroparticle data is to demonstrate the feasibility of tuning to air shower data.
+To this end, a study based on the event generator \pythia~8 and the air shower simulation code \corsika~8~\cite{Engel:2018akg} was performed by generating mock air shower data using the default settings in \pythia~8.
+Bayesian tuning was then used to test whether these default values could be recovered.
+In one scenario the number of muons produced in the shower, $\nmu$, was chosen as the air shower observable to tune to.
+In the second scenario, both $\nmu$ and the depth of the shower maximum, $\xmax$ were used.
+In the first scenario, the strong coupling constant $\alpha_s$ was chosen as the tuning parameter, while in the second scenario, two parameters related to Lund string fragmentation (and thus hadron multiplicity) were chosen.
 Tuning was then performed as described above.
-A surrogate model was constructed by running multiple sets of 10\,PeV protons air shower simulations with different tuning parameter values.
+A surrogate model was constructed by running multiple sets of air shower simulations of 10\,PeV protons with different values for the respective tuning parameters.
 In both scenarios, the Bayesian method successfully generated posterior distributions centered on the input values.
-This study demonstrates that tuning to air shower observables is possible in principle and that the Bayesian tuning approach is a promising method for global tuning to particle and astroparticle data.
-The experiment also highlights the necessity for fast air shower simulations.
-The next step is to perform an initial tuning to the data.
+This study shows that tuning to air shower observables is in principle possible, and that the Bayesian tuning approach is a promising method for global tuning to particle and astroparticle data.
+The experiment also highlights the need for fast air shower simulations.
+The next step is to perform a first tune to data.